julimurphy/Big-Ideas-Final/README.md

 Notebook containing explanation of data and conclusions is Final.ipynb.

-Tree data is organized in TreeData.ipynb
+* Tree data is organized in TreeData.ipynb

-Speed bump data is organized in PittSpeedBumps-2.ipynb
+* Speed bump data is organized in PittSpeedBumps-2.ipynb

-Playground equipment data is organized in
+* Playground equipment data is organized in

 The best neighbourhood is... **Squirrel Hill South!**
-They had the most speed bumps, trees, and playgrounds, shown through all the data.
+The data showed that they had the most speed bumps, trees, and playgrounds among any other neighborhood.